 - Sign up for a practice (if you are new to paddling or outrigger, we recommend you sign up for a Sunday morning paddle)

-- Fill out an insurance waiver form when you come to your first practice
+- Fill out an insurance waiver form online or when you come to your first practice

 |Paddle||We have club paddles for new paddlers.|

 |PFDs||Personal flotation devices (PFDs) are available to all club paddlers.
 When water temperature is below 60F, we require everyone in the canoe to wear a properly adjusted and secured PFD (not belt packs).
 Weak open water swimmers are required to always wear a PFD and we recommend all paddlers always wear a PFD regardless of your open water swimming skills.|

 |Hydration||Water bottles can be disruptive when rolling on the floor in the boat.
 We recommend using a water bottle clip or a hydration method that doesn’t disrupt the flow of the canoe; some paddlers use a Camelbak or similar hydration pack.|

 |Food||Nutrition and healthy glycemic levels are important.
 Whether on long distance paddles or sprint work, make sure you have a couple Gus or Power Gels with you.
 You may even want to carry an extra Power Bar in your hydration pack.|

 |Clothing||No cotton clothing ever – this includes layers worn under clothing (e.g. a cotton t-shirt under a fleece jacket will stay wet and cold once it accumulates moisture).
 When water temperature is below 60F, a drysuit or 2mm neoprene wetsuit or pieces and windbreaker are recommended.
 Footwear with wool or fleece socks or neoprene booties, headwear, and or gloves might be needed.
 In July, August and early September any shirt and board or swim shorts that are synthetic (no cotton) might be sufficient depending on weather.
 Become familiar with your gear at the water temperatures you will encounter.|